 INX Media case: CBI raids house of Peter Mukerjea in Mumbai

+The CBI today carried out searches at the house of former media baron Peter Mukerjea here as part of investigations into a case linked to Karti Chidambaram, son of former union minister P Chidambaram, over alleged favours granted in foreign investment clearance to a firm, INX Media, in 2007.

-The CBI today carried out searches at the house of former media baron Peter Mukerjea here as part of investigations into a case linked to P Chidambaram and his son Karti over alleged favours granted in foreign investment clearance to a firm, INX Media, in 2007.
+The CBI today carried out searches at the house of former media baron Peter Mukerjea here as part of investigations into a case linked to Karti Chidambaram, son of former union minister P Chidambaram, over alleged favours granted in foreign investment clearance to a firm, INX Media, in 2007.

 The search was among the raids carried out at multiple locations across the country, including at the homes of the former finance minister and his son, CBI sources said.